16oh4/64BitArrayMultiplierASIC/README.md

-# 64-Bit Array Multiplier ASIC
+# 64-Bit Modular Array Multiplier ASIC
 Engineered with half-adders and full-adders for efficiency.
 Size is variable with parameter values, leaving it field-programmable for engineers who wish to use in FPGAs.

 The ASIC showcased in the report is a 64-bit implementation with over 13000 leaf cells.